Nabozny v. Podlesny: Background

 Nabozny's parents attempted to send him to live with an aunt and uncle in Drummond, Wisconsin, but his uncle was hostile to his homosexuality, leading him to run away from them and hitch-hike to Minneapolis.
 Bob and Carol Nabozny attempted to find him in Minneapolis and distributed 'missing child' posters.
 Nabozny phoned the number listed on one of the posters and was reunited with his parents.
 Nabozny told his parents that he refused to return to the high school.
 They sought to homeschool him but were legally forbidden as neither had a high school diploma.
 They could not afford to send him to a private school, and the only private school nearby was a Christian fundamentalist school.
 The school district demanded that Jamie return to high school, where the bullying started again.

 Nabozny's parents requested the local social services department put him into foster care out of the district so he could attend school elsewhere.
 At the new school, the bullying that Nabozny suffered was promptly resolved by the school.
 The new school seemed to boost his happiness and self-confidence as well as his grades.
 The social worker who had moved Nabozny demanded that he move back to his parents during tenth grade.
 He then had to return to the high school in Ashland, where the bullying restarted.
-The school continued to ignore the bullying and assistant principal Thomas Blaumert told Nabozny that his harassment was due to him provoking them and that he deserved the punishment because of his sexuality.
-Blaumert also laughed when Nabozny was pushed and tripped in the hallway.
+The school continued to ignore the bullying and assistant principal Thomas Blauert told Nabozny that his harassment was due to him provoking them and that he deserved the punishment because of his sexuality.
+Blauert also laughed when Nabozny was pushed and tripped in the hallway.

 For over four years, no school official took any disciplinary action in response to Nabozny's reports.
 In the eleventh grade, he was attacked in the school library by a group of boys, one of whom repeatedly kicked him in the stomach which caused him to have pain and a stomach cramp for weeks.
 The internal bleeding and bruising required surgery.